 Free vs Paid: Reality Check

-Before diving into specific platforms, understand what "free" actually means in photo hosting:
+Before diving into specific platforms, understand what "free" means in photo hosting:

 Most free image hosting services make it easy to upload images and share images publicly.
 That is useful for quick links, but client delivery usually needs something closer to online photo galleries than a bare utility host.